dosipod/SrWiki/WLED-Programming-Notes.md

    leds[i+1] = leds[i];
 ```

-That's not an option with WLED, because it doesn't have the leds[] array.
+That's not an option with WLED (unless you use the *ledData method described above), because it doesn't have the leds[] array.
 Instead, you have:

 ```C
   setPixelColor(i+1,getPixelColor(i));
 ```

 The problem, however is that while the FastLED method preserves the original pixel information, the 'WLED' method is lossy, and eventually the cascaded led's will fade out entirely.
-The workaround is to create an array used by the segment that preserves the LED information.
+The workaround, as previously shown, is to create an array used by the segment that preserves the LED information.
 AirCoookie's method is to allocate memory on the fly for this.
 For instance:

 ```C
   if (!SEGENV.allocateData(SEGLEN)) return mode_static(); // allocation failed